Display diagonal: 5 inches

 The GPS fix was found within a few seconds and overall the GPS works exactly.
 Even within urban areas, I could navigate easily.
 The sensors are an approach sensor, an acceleration sensor and a brightness sensor.
 A gyroscope or even an e-compass were not installed.

-The runtime is good.
-In normal everyday use, the smartphone had to be recharged only after about 36 hours.
-Especially in standby, the Vernee Thor consumes very little battery, which speaks for a very well-tuned system.
+The runtime, however, is good.
+With normal everyday use, the smartphone only had to be recharged after about 36 hours.
+The Vernee Thor consumes very little battery, especially in standby, which speaks for a very well coordinated system.